Help in a crisis and visiting information during the COVID-19 pandemic

-Let's Talk-Wellbeing is a service that provides psychological assessment and treatment for what are known as mild to moderate common mental health problems, which 1 in 4 of us will suffer with at some stage in our lives.
+The service provides psychological assessment and treatment (talking therapies) for common mental health problems, which 1 in 4 of us will suffer with at some stage in our lives.
 This includes depression, anxiety, panic, phobias, obsessive compulsive disorder (OCD), trauma and stress.

 It is normal to experience changes in your mood and behaviour at times of stress and emotional upset.
 Your physical health may also affect your mood and stress levels.
 If these changes continue to affect you, then the Let's Talk-Wellbeing service could help.

-Therapies are based on guidelines from the National Institute for Health and Care Excellence (NICE).
-They include courses in Cognitive Behavioural Therapy (CBT), Counselling for Depression, Mindfulness Based CBT (MBCT) groups, Interpersonal Psychotherapy, Eye Movement Desensitisation Reprocessing (EMDR), Guided Self-Help Education and Group therapies (see leaflet section)
+Therapies offered are based on National Institute for Health and Care Excellence (NICE) guidelines.
+They include Cognitive Behavioural Therapy (CBT), counselling, Mindfulness Based CBT (MBCT) groups, Interpersonal Psychotherapy, Eye Movement Desensitisation Reprocessing (EMDR), employment support, guided self-help education and group therapies (see leaflet for more information).

 Service opening hours

-Monday to Friday 9.00am-5.00pm (please note that some sessions can be provided outside of these hours)
+- Leicester, Leicestershire and Rutland Monday to Friday 8am - 5pm (please note that some sessions can be provided outside of these hours)